-j) Expected Life
+i) Expected Life

 For instruments in Stage 2 or Stage 3, loss allowances reflect expected credit losses over the expected remaining lifetime of the instrument.
 For most instruments, the expected life is limited to the remaining contractual life.
 An exemption is provided for certain instruments with the following characteristics: (a) the instrument includes both a loan and undrawn commitment component; (b) we have the contractual ability to demand repayment and cancel the undrawn commitment; and (c) our exposure to credit losses is not limited to the contractual notice period.
 For products in scope of this exemption, the expected life may exceed the remaining contractual life and is the period over which our exposure to credit losses is not mitigated by our normal credit risk management actions.
 This period varies by product and risk category and is estimated based on our historical experience with similar exposures and consideration of credit risk management actions taken as part of our regular credit review cycle.
-Products in scope of this exemption include credit credit review cycle or this exemption and estimating the appropriate remaining life based on our historical experience with similar exposures and certain revolving lines of credit.
-Judgment is required in determining the instruments in scope for this exemption and estimating the appropriate remaining life based on our historical experience and credit review.
+Products in scope of this exemption include credit cards, overdraft balances and certain revolving lines of credit.
+Judgment is required in determining the instruments in scope for this exemption and estimating the appropriate remaining life based on our historical experience and credit risk mitigation practices.